reticent-roklimber/atlas/README.md

 ### How it works (nerd level detail)

 In the following sections I'll outline the core aspects of the system in the hope you might help me improve it.
 Please also note this has been a solo project, so I've cut lots of corners and kept it as lean as possible with minimal 3rd party tools and systems.
 For example, I do not use any SQL databases.
-Instead I use .csv files for metadata and .parquet (pyArrow) binary files for massive compression and super fast read of processed data.
+Instead I use .csv files for metadata and .parquet (pyArrow) binary files to store processed data, with massive compression and read-time advantages.

 #### Flyover of what each file does!